 Palm Island [VHF:16] was for many years an uninhabited island called Prune Island.
 John and Mary Caldwell fell in love with it, built a small hotel, and planted palm trees.
 John was a real character, with early sailing experiences outlined in his famous book, Desperate Voyage.
 John had a long and interesting life.
 After he died, Palm Island was bought by a big hotel group and upgraded to a first-class resort.

-The anchorage is off the docks, and holding is fair in 15 to 20 feet, with a sand bottom.
-The anchorage can be rolly, so try it for lunch, and if you feel comfortable there, stay overnight.
+The anchorage is off the docks and holding is fair in 15-20 feet, with a sand bottom.
+The anchorage can be rolly, so try it for lunch and, if you feel comfortable, stay overnight.

-Yachts are welcome to enjoy the beach area around the Coco Palm and the shoreline to the south.
-You can also walk along Casuarina Beach, if you stay fairly close to the water’s edge.
-(One chain above high water is public.)
+Yachts are welcome to enjoy the beach area around the Sunset Beach Bar and the shoreline to the south.
+You can walk along Casuarina Beach if you stay fairly close to the water’s edge.
 Please respect the privacy of the hotel rooms and facilities.
-If you think you might want to stay here someday and want to look around, talk with a security guard; he may be able to arrange a tour.
+Reception may be able to arrange a tour for prospective guests.